NickMRamirez/Proxy-Benchmarks/README.md

 Defaults to the AWS "US-East-2 (Ohio)" region.

 NOTE: The AWS plugin for Terraform can be finicky.
 The deployment may or may not work the first time.
-In that case, use `terraform taint aws_instance.envoy` for example to try it again.
+In that case, use `terraform taint aws_instance.proxy_server` for example to try it again.

 ## Setup